 The moulded breadth and depth to main deck are 27m and 12m respectively.
 The design draft to midship is 6.5m, while the maximum scantling draft to mid-ship is 8.5m.

 Aker Oilfield Services entered into a contract with Aker Yards (now STX Europe) for the construction of the vessel in March 2007.
 The keel was laid in November 2008 and the vessel was launched in August 2009.

 The steel hull of the vessel was manufactured by STX RO Offshore in Tulcea, Romania.
 Outfitting and completion were carried out by STX OSV in Søviknes, Norway.

-Aker Wayfarer has accommodation facilities for 140 persons in 41 double cabins, 29 single cabins, 25 officer class single cabins, two client class single cabins and two captain class single cabins.
+Aker Wayfarer has accommodation facilities for 140 people in 41 double cabins, 29 single cabins, 25 officer-class single cabins, two client-class single cabins and two captain-class single cabins.
 A hospital is available for the people onboard.